xu-li/yii-weibofetcher/README.md

 yii-weibofetcher
 ================

-A yii module for fetching weibo and saving to local database
+A yii module for fetching weibo and saving to local database("@" and "#" supported)